-Warm lemon water detox is the new hype when it comes to detoxing and helping your body balance its PH to a more alkaline level.
-However, if you want to take your lovely warm lemon water to the next level you’ll love this Quick Lemon Turmeric Pepper Drink.
+Lemon turmeric water detox is the new hype when it comes to helping the body do its job.
+However, if you want to take your lovely warm lemon water to the next level, you are going to dig this Quick Lemon Turmeric Pepper Drink.

 Why is this considered an Elixir?[note note_color=”#eef5e3″ text_color=”#251716″ radius=”9″] “Elixir”

 - The free dictionary defines Elixir as: A substance believed to maintain life indefinitely.
 Also called elixir of life.

 - A substance or medicine believed to have the power to cure all ills.a preparation supposedly able to prolong life indefinitely.

 - Vocubulary.com defines it as a Miraculous, magical, and maybe a little mysterious, an elixir is a sweet substance or solution that cures the problem at hand.a magical or medicinal potion.

 Now, some of you may be thinking– pepper with turmeric in my lemon water? [insert your best about to barf face] that is just gross Astrid.

 Oh it may look gross but it actually isn’t!

 Plus remember that this is a healing drink, but again, adding your favorite sweetener will make a difference.